In the 1960's, I had the privilege to hear the late Ivan Illich speak. He described "Conviviality" as the outcome of positive social change.

 Daniel Kahneman, author of “Thinking Fast and Slow”, in an interview on KQED FM Forum(11/7/11), identifies a relatively high level of emotional happiness in Scandanavian Countries, where economic parity is generally guaranteed for its citizenry.
 But the freedom from poverty isn't the sole determinant to their happiness.
 According to Kahneman, trust in the stranger is an important ingredient in human interaction, and positive human interaction, of course, contributes to happiness.
 Ariel Dorfmam, an exile from Chile during the persecutions of Pinochet, writes in "Feeding on Dreams: Confessions of an Unrepentan Exile", "I send out this plea, teach this incredibly simple conclusion, we must trust one another.
 Despite all the loss, all the betrayals, we must trust one another or we shall all, all of us, surely die."

-Healthy conviviality results from facing and resolving conflicts and and establishing an acceptable level of tolerance.
+Healthy conviviality encourages us to face and resolve conflicts and and establish an acceptable level of tolerance.
 Conflicts when left unresolved often become intrangient to change.
 Opinions and assumptions strongly adhered to limit the ability to dialogue.
+Conflict resolution that nourishes multicultural conviviality works toward win-win solutions.
+This is best achieved in a process that includes the arts of compromise and consensus.

 When social change is not addressed in a way that alleviates the divisions that fragment society, then poverty, conflict and hunger will continue to hold hostage the global population from attaining the freedom and community that alleviate dissensions and serve the welfare of all.

 Abundance Thinking and Partnership in Diversity organize the interests, energies and intentions of diverse communities towards conviviality as the outcome of social change.
-Conviviality as social change not only serves the highest aspirations of the human family but is a global imperative for its well-being.

 |